-The main course content is delivered and assessed through five units.
+The main TESOL course syllabus is delivered and assessed through five units.
 The work for Units 1, 2, 3 and 5 is marked by your internal course tutors and moderated or sampled and checked by a member of the Trinity moderators panel at the end of every course.
 The moderator externally assesses the work for Unit 4.

 The Units are:

 Unit 2 : Language awareness including grammar and phonology, assessed through: